CJohn123/AnimalTradingCard/README.md

 ## SetUp
 1. Create a blank HTML file and CSS Style sheet
 2. Link the CSS Style sheet into HTML
-3. Use the img function in HTML to insert an animal image of 300x300
+3. Use the img function in HTML to insert an animal photo of 300x300
 4. Style image, paragraphs, and containers in CSS
 ## Contribution
 No contrubtion is needed.
 The intended use is to replicate your own animal trading card.